AdobeDocs/uxp-indesign/src/pages/resources/recipes/file-operation/index.md

 **Save user's choice of location**

 If you would like to remember the user's choice for an extended period, you can do it with the help of a token.
 There are two types of tokens you can create
-- Session token - lasts until the plugin is 'Unloaded' or 'Uninstalled'
+- Session token - has a shorter span.
+It lasts until the plugin is 'Unloaded' from UDT or the script finishes its execution or the application is closed.
-- Persistent token - is more permanent in nature, and can last for multiple sessions.
+- Persistent token - is more permanent in nature, and can last for multiple sessions or until the plugin is 'Uninstalled'.
+(Since scripts only last for the time of their execution, you should not use persistent tokens in scripts.)

 The example below shows the essence of this usage but you should ideally save these tokens in the storage (more details covered in [Storage](./storage.md) section) for later use.